csci-1301/csci-1301.github.io/lectures/050_reading_and_displaying/readme.md

     int answer = int.Parse("42");
     ```

   the computer must evaluate the expression on the right side of the `=` operator before it can do the assignment.
 This means it calls the `int.Parse` method with the string `"42"` as input.
-The method's code then runs, converting `"42"` to an integer, and it returns a result, the `int` value `42`.
+The method's code then executes, converting `"42"` to an integer, and it returns a result, the `int` value `42`.
 This value can now be assigned to the variable `answer`.

 - Since the return value of a `Parse` method is a numeric type, it can be used in arithmetic expressions just like a numeric-type variable or literal.
 For example, in this statement: